tasdikrahman/tasdikrahman.me/_posts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 #### Multi tenancy

 Hard multi-tenancy is something, which might not work the way as expected as of now on k8s, even with [netpols](https://kubernetes.io/docs/concepts/services-networking/network-policies/)/[namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and upcoming mechanisms like [Hierararchical namespaces (aka HNC)](https://github.com/kubernetes-sigs/multi-tenancy/blob/master/incubator/hnc), which is still in incubation at the time of writing this.

-That's what I have last checked, but please correct me here if I am wrong if have something which tells otherwise.
+That's what I have last checked, but please correct me here if you came across something which tells otherwise.

 All of this might make people concentrate towards having multiple k8s clusters to achieve it that way.